Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Wait!” she called.
 “Can I have your bottle?
 It’s for a kite rescue.”

+The boy looked at her, then at the kite, then back at her.
+“Is this a normal Sunday for you?” he asked, handing her the bottle.

+“Pretty much,” Sophie said, smiling.
+“Thanks!”

 @right: page, image
 Sophie catching up to the boy with the bottle, sunlight flashing on the crinkled plastic, the kite and kids visible in the background.
 Boy going to the trash can near the café, but stopped to hand the bottle to Sophie.